How much time can I spend in the NICU?

 Can I hold my baby?

-Touching and providing developmental support for your baby can help strengthen his or her development.
 Babies have different skills at different ages and the process of gaining new skills is called development.
 Developmental care means providing experiences that are right for the baby's age.
-By giving your baby nurturing experiences, you can strengthen his development.
+By giving your baby nurturing experiences, you can help his development.
 Your baby's age will determine what types of nurturing are most effective and they will change with time.
 In the most premature and sickest babies, touching your baby can actually be quite stressful.
 Your nurse will let you know how to provide developmentally supportive care to your baby, when it is okay to touch and hold your baby and how.

 Is a baby on a ventilator in pain?